Tencent Weibo

-Tencent Weibo was a Chinese microblogging (weibo) website launched by Tencent in April 2010, and was shut down on September 28th, 2020.
+Tencent Weibo was a Chinese microblogging (weibo) website launched by Tencent in April 2010, and was shut down on September 28, 2020.
 Users could broadcast a message including 140 Chinese characters at most through the web, SMS or smartphone.

 Introduction

-Tencent Weibo was a social network that connected all users together.
-It enhanced communication between friends.
+Tencent Weibo was a social network that connected all users together, and enhanced communication between friends.
 Users could share photos, videos and text with a 140-character limit.
 The reposting function of Tencent Weibo was similar to Twitter's "retweeting", which was replied in @ form.
 In comparison, Tencent Weibo encourages users to create new topics on their own.
 With the support of QQ, Tencent didn't intend to launch Tencent Weibo at a strategic level, but as a marketing tactic to curb competitors.

 Some Chinese celebrities were Tencent Weibo users, including, Ma Huateng, Zhou Hongyi, Liu Xiang and Jet Li.

 Features

 Initially only QQ users could register Tencent Weibo account corresponding to their own QQ number.
 Weibo accounts were not automatically registered for QQ users, they needed to log into their Tencent Weibo page for registration.
 Email address could be used for registration (formerly only QQ email address were supported).
 Posts could be shortened into an url.cn domain name.
 Each user could follow up to 2,000 people.
 Through the QQ client (Windows Simplified Chinese version of the QQ2010 Beta 3 or later version), QQ Pinyin input method, computer, smartphone (iPhone, Android OS, S60, and KJava), SMS and MMS, users could broadcast microblogging messages.
 In addition, photos could be inserted in all form, except SMS.
 Also, users could add videos (Tencent Video) and songs (QQ Music).